Watson-Personal-Assistant/developer/_content/knowledge/create-condition-function.md

   ```
   The function returns `True` or `False`.<br>
-4. Add code to allow you test the condition rule locally as well as on IBM Cloud Functions.
+4. Add code to allow you to test the condition rule locally as well as on IBM Cloud Functions.
   ```Javascript
   // To support testing locally and running in Cloud Functions if (require.main === module) {